The various types of self-service capabilities that can boost your customer experience

 This can be as simple as a rules-based engine.
 For instance, if someone wants only to book an appointment for a doctor visit, the rules-based chatbot can set it up.

 It can be conversational when they want to meet a specific surgeon for a particular reason or as a follow-up to their earlier visit.

 If the bot can’t understand the customer’s query, provide them with a seamless option to switch to another channel without them having to repeat what they have already spent time explaining.

-With AI and ML engines, the bots can really get intelligent over time.
+With Artificial Intelligence and Machine Learning engines, the bots can really get intelligent over time.
 That being said, you need to have some play in the chatbot space.